• Skip to primary navigation

 Is playing it safe now the new risky?

 Randy Gage, wrote a book called ‘Risky is the new safe’.
-Which highlights this question.
+Which highlights this very question.

-In my humble opinion, this is the most risky thing you can do.
+In my humble opinion, this is the riskiest thing you can do.

 Think about it like this.

 You are taking all your eggs and putting them into one basket and giving it to someone else to look after.
-A person who’s first concern is not for your welfare.
+A person whose first concern is not for your welfare.

 You’re handing over your life to another person to control.
 This ‘someone’ controls who you are and all the people you support by means of your income.